Bill talks as well as can be expected

 Every day I would go in and talk softly to him trying hard not to cry but not doing very well.
 I told him that I was there.
 He would always open his eyes and look at me.
 Sometimes a tear or two would fall from his eyes and I would wipe them away.
-I told him some things that I remembered that were funny, sometimes I told him memories that only we would know and were very special to us.
+I told him some things that I remembered that was funny, sometimes I told him memories that only we would know and were very special to us.
 I always told him that I loved him forever and ever.
 Then I would ask him if he loved me forever and ever and to blink his eyes if he did.
 He always blinked for as long as he could do that.

 Then one day shortly after that, I walked in and I could tell that he was gone.
 I kissed him on the forehead, felt for a pulse and there was none.
 Then I listened to his heart and there were no sounds.
 I quietly walked up to the nurses’ station and the nurse was talking to a woman, so I just told the aides to please come down to my husband’s room, there are no sounds of life left in him.

-The first thing I recommend to any one is that you find a support group.
+The first thing I recommend to anyone is that you find a support group.
 They will give you more details on what is happening inside the body and mind.
 The thing that surprised me the most was why the body doesn’t want to eat nor drink anything.